 * Banks, insurers outperform on rising U.S. yields

-* Toyota and SoftBank to partner on self-driving technology
+* Toyota and SoftBank partner on self-driving technology

 By Ayai Tomisawa

-The Nikkei share average opened higher but dropped 0.2 percent to 24,070.37 in mid-morning trade as market participants reckoned the Nikkei had been overbought in the recent rally.
+The Nikkei share average ended 0.6 percent lower at 23,975.62, its weakest close since Sept.
+27, as market participants reckoned the benchmark had been overbought in the recent rally.

-The Nikkei has traded more than 5 percent above its 25-day moving average of late, a sign the market is overbought.
+The Nikkei has traded more than 5 percent above its 25-day moving average recently, a sign the market is overbought.

-The upbeat U.S. economy is supporting the dollar, particularly so since Federal Reserve Chairman Jerome Powell said on Wednesday that the central bank may raise interest rates above an estimated "neutral" setting as the "remarkably positive" U.S. economy continues to grow.
+The upbeat U.S. economy is supporting the dollar, particularly after Federal Reserve Chairman Jerome Powell said on Wednesday that the central bank may raise interest rates above an estimated "neutral" setting as the "remarkably positive" U.S. economy continues to grow.

 Insurers and banks, which hunt for higher-yielding products such as U.S. bonds, soared after U.S. Treasury yields jumped to multi-year peaks.